TrinityCoreClassic/core/docs/installation.md

 When it is done close the window.

-6. Start **bnetserver.exe** and **worldserver.exe** and keep them open.
+4. Start **bnetserver.exe** and **worldserver.exe** and keep them open.

-7. Now you need to create an account that you will log in into the game with and give yourself server admin privileges.
+5. Now you need to create an account that you will be using to log into the game with + give yourself server admin privileges.

 You should have 2 command-line windows open now.
-Go into the **worldserver.exe** command-line window and type the following:
+Go into the **worldserver.exe** command-line window and type the following 2 highlighted commands:

-**bnetaccount create yourusername@yourusername yourpassword** (1#1 = accountID#realm)
+**bnetaccount create yourusername@yourusername yourpassword**
 **gm set account gmlevel 1#1 3 -1**

+For reference: (1#1 = tcc_auth.account.id#tcc_auth.realmlist.id)

-8. You need the Arctium Launcher for 1.14.x clients now.
+6. You need the Arctium Launcher for 1.14.x clients now.
 Copy it into your client where **WowClassic.exe** is and right click drag it and make a shortcut of it.
 Right click the shortcut -> Properties and add the argument   **--version=ClassicEra** next to where it says target.